o2ac/o2ac-ur/catkin_ws/src/o2ac_routines/config/playback_sequences/README.md

     - *speed*: speed scale factor (percentage)
     - *acceleration*: acceleration scale factor (percentage)
     - *blend*: specified only if you want two or more points to be considered as one trajectory with blended intersections
-    - *gripper-action*: 'open', 'close' or 'close-open'.
+    - *gripper_action*: 'open', 'close' or 'close-open'.
 Defines the action to take with the gripper, can not be part of a blended trajectory. **It is always executed after reaching the defined posed!**

 ### Types of pose
 joint-space # No IK